 Western wildfires: Crews make progress on huge Oregon blaze

 BLY, Ore.
-(AP) — Crews are making progress against the nation’s largest wildfire in Oregon even as fires in neighboring California continue to threaten homes.
-The Bootleg Fire, which has destroyed an area half the size of Rhode Island, is 40% surrounded after burning some 70 homes.
+(AP) — As fires in California threaten homes, crews in Oregon are making progress against the nation’s largest wildfire.
+The Bootleg Fire, which has scorched an area half the size of Rhode Island, is 40% surrounded after burning some 70 homes.
 Fire officials say they’ve surrounded much of the bottom half.
-An upper eastern edge is still advancing toward thousands of homes but authorities say the pace is slower than last week, when the fire exploded.
-In California, blowing embers from the Tamarack Fire south of Lake Tahoe ignited a fast-moving spot fire, prompting a new evacuation near Topaz Lake on the California-Nevada line.
+An upper eastern edge is still advancing toward thousands of homes but authorities say the pace is slowing.
+In California, blowing embers from the Tamarack Fire south of Lake Tahoe ignited a fast-moving spot fire, prompting a new evacuation on the California-Nevada line.
+In the western Sierra, the Dixie Fire has ballooned to more than 223 square miles.